dylPeters15/Network-Canvas/README.md

 - Encrypt the device's internal storage.
 - Encrypt the device's SD card.
 - Create a device password that is required to unlock the device.
+This is required to access the "administrator-level" functions of the app such as creating new surveys or saving and uploading results.
+These features will not run if the device does not have a password set.

 Steps to complete each of these security measures may differ on different devices.